apache/openwhisk/docs/reference.md

 Every invocation that is successfully received, and that the user might be billed for, will eventually have an activation record.

+Note that in the case of *action developer error*, the action may have partially run and generated externally visible side effects.
+It is the user's responsibility to check whether such side effects actually happened, and issue retry logic if desired.
+Also note that certain *whisk internal errors* will indicate that an action started running but the system failed before the action registered completion.

 ## Activation record